RickCarlino/orc-protocol/SPEC.md

 Mentions & notify:

-* Servers SHOULD parse mentions by handle or by `entities.mentions` and generate notifications per user preferences.
+* Servers SHOULD parse mentions by handle (username) or by `entities.mentions` and generate notifications per user preferences.

 ### 7.4 Pins